MartijnDwars/metaborg.github.io/dev/develop/spoofax.md

-# Setting up Eclipse for Spoofax development
+# Creating an Eclipse installation for Spoofax development

 If you are developing a project that is included in Spoofax it is recommended to set up Eclipse for Spoofax development.
 This section describes how to create an Eclipse installation for developing Spoofax components.

 ## Requirements

 1. A working **Spoofax and StrategoXT build** is required before being able to develop.
-Follow the [Building Spoofax and StrategoXT](/dev/build/) section for instructions on how to build Spoofax and StrategoXT.
+Follow the [Building Spoofax and StrategoXT](/dev/build/#building-spoofax-and-strategoxt) section for instructions on how to build Spoofax and StrategoXT.

 ## Generating an Eclipse instance